aiven/devportal/docs/platform/howto/use-azure-privatelink.rst

 Multiple Azure Private Link connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have more than one Azure Private Link connection, you can get connection information for the first connection as described in :ref:`One Azure Private Link connection <one-privatelink-connection>` from `Aiven Console <https://console.aiven.io>`__.
-For connection information on the remaining connections, you need to use CLI.
+If you have more than one Azure Private Link connection, you can get connection information for the first endpoint as described in :ref:`One Azure Private Link connection <one-private-service-connection>` (from `Aiven Console <https://console.aiven.io>`__).
+For connection information for the remaining endpoints, you need to use CLI.

-Each endpoint (connection) has PRIVATELINK_CONNECTION_ID, which you can check using the ``avn service privatelink azure connection list SERVICE_NAME`` command.
+Each endpoint (connection) has PRIVATELINK_CONNECTION_ID, which you can check using the :doc:`avn service privatelink azure connection list SERVICE_NAME </docs/tools/cli/service/privatelink>` command.

+To acquire connection information for your service component using Azure Private Link, run the :doc:`avn service connection-info </docs/tools/cli/service/connection-info>` command.

-* To acquire SSL connection information for your service using Azure Private Link, run the following command:
+* For SSL connection information for your service component using Azure Private Link, run the following command:

 .. code-block:: bash